 Genetic screening is very important, but can be expensive.
 Fortunately, Massachusetts commercial insurance companies often cover Jewish genetic screening.
 They even cover for those who are not yet pregnant.
-It is recommended that screening be sent to a laboratory that communicates coverage prior to the testing process, or has an out of pocket maximum.
+It is recommended that screening be sent to a laboratory that communicates coverage prior to the testing process, or has an out-of-pocket maximum.
 Most people will pay nothing or very little.
 Some people may have to pay for a portion of the test (if there is a deductible or co-insurance).
-Testing costs used to run in the thousands, but newer technology has lowered the costs to $500-1500 at some labs.
-If insurance does not cover the testing, there are options between $350 and $595 dollars.
+Testing costs used to run in the thousands, but newer technology has lowered the costs at some labs.
+If insurance does not cover the testing, there are options around $250.
 Those with public health insurance OR QUESTIONS REGARDING JEWISH GENETIC SCREENING should contact DR HOFFMAN at 617.414.3685 for current information.

 What Are Jewish Genetic Diseases?

-Jewish genetic diseases are conditions that tend to be carried by people of Jewish ancestry at a high or higher rate that people of other ethnic backgrounds.
-Each ethnic background has its own set of genetic conditions.
+Jewish genetic diseases are the conditions that tend to be carried by people of Ashkenazi Jewish ancestry at a high or higher rate that people of other ancestral backgrounds.
+Each ancestral background has its own set of genetic conditions.
 Our program recommends preconception screening for at least 19 Jewish genetic diseases for people of Eastern European descent (Ashkenazi background).
 Screening panels are continuously expanding and larger panels can be discussed and offered.

 - Bloom syndrome

 - Dihydrolipoamide dehydrogenase deficiency